-Artworks selected include: The Illustrated Adelaide News, Proposed viaduct in Flinders Street to connect the Spencer Street and Hobson's Bay railway stations, Melbourne (February 1880); Helen Ogilvie, Early state of illustration to chapter ten and Heading Illustration to Chapter Seven of "Flinders Lane, Recollections of Alfred Felton" (1947); Charles Nettleton, Melbourne and Hobson's Bay Railway Pier, Sandridge (c.
+Artworks selected include Helen Ogilvie's Early state of illustration to chapter ten and Heading Illustration to Chapter Seven of "Flinders Lane, Recollections of Alfred Felton" (1947) and Charles Nettleton's Melbourne and Hobson's Bay Railway Pier, Sandridge (c.
 1860s).

 Grimwade Project 3: Sarah Healy and Claire Virgona, Master of Teaching (Visual Arts)